wingkeet/usb-dev/README.md

 ### Introduction
-The goal of this repository is twofold: first, to document the steps required to set up Ubuntu 20.04 LTS in order to develop user-mode C programs to perform I/O on USB devices; and secondly, to demonstrate complete programs that actually work.
+The goal of this repository is twofold: first, to document the steps required to set up Ubuntu 20.04 LTS in order to develop user space C programs to perform I/O on USB devices; and secondly, to demonstrate complete programs that actually work.
 My test USB device is a [Microsoft Xbox Wireless Controller](https://en.wikipedia.org/wiki/Xbox_Wireless_Controller)